Analysts Mean recommendation for Schlumberger Limited (SLB) was 1.90: Is this the key time?

-Schlumberger Limited (SLB) is priced at $30.36 after the most recent trading session.
-At the very opening of the session, the stock price was $28.71 and reached a high price of $29.365, prior to closing the session it reached the value of $29.01.
-The stock touched a low price of $28.57.Recently in News on September 24, 2021, Schlumberger Announces Third-Quarter 2021 Results Conference Call.
-Regulatory News:.
+Schlumberger Limited (SLB) is priced at $30.87 after the most recent trading session.
+At the very opening of the session, the stock price was $29.84 and reached a high price of $31.63, prior to closing the session it reached the value of $30.36.
+The stock touched a low price of $29.60.Recently in News on September 30, 2021, Schlumberger Ltd. Assigned ESG Evaluation Score Of 58; Preparedness Adequate.
+S&P Global Ratings said today that it has assigned Schlumberger Ltd. (NYSE: SLB) an ESG evaluation score of 58.
+The company’s ESG evaluation score is the result of an ESG profile of 57 combined with adequate preparedness.
+Higher numbers indicate stronger sustainability performance in our evaluations.
 You can read further details here

 Schlumberger Limited had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $36.87 on 06/04/21, with the lowest value was $21.23 for the same time period, recorded on 01/27/21.